How To Use UTM Codes To See Where Your Traffic Really Comes From

 Measuring the effect of banners and buttons

 UTM codes allow you to tag all the traffic that you can control: for example if you’re sharing your content on Pinterest, LinkedIn, Twitter, other social media accounts or via email or a QR code.
+Using free QR codes, you can track offline-to-online engagement by embedding UTM parameters within QR codes, ensuring precise measurement of traffic sources

 The UTM codes utm_term allow you to test exactly which button or banner on your website yields the most traffic.
 Consider using the following utm_term terms: website-button-top, website-button-bottom of website-banner-right-side.